QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 - **One offline qube for permanent data storage.** `storage` finally is a qube based on the standard Debian template and, having no applications and no network access, it is used explicitly and only for permanent data storage, and it is the only qube whose data is regarded as valuable and worth keeping.
-The Fedora-based qubes might even be configured as dispVMs, and, if you are willing to accept the rather slow start of Windows, even the qube `Windows` might be created as a dispVM.
+The Fedora-based qubes might even be configured as disposables, and, if you are willing to accept the rather slow start of Windows, even the qube `Windows` might be created as a disposable.

 This is a rather simplistic design, intended to show that with a minimum effort a decent level of security can be reached, and it is a first implementation showing how John can compartmentalize